Our Research

 What do we do?

-Our research involves an interdisciplinary approach using molecular genetics, biochemistry, cell biology, and structural biology to understand the pathogenesis of Gram-negative bacteria at the molecular level.
-Burkholderia cenocepacia, Escherichia coli, Salmonella enterica, and Shigella flexneri are the model organisms we use in different aspects of our research program.
+Our research involves an interdisciplinary approach using molecular genetics, biochemistry, cell biology, and structural biology to understand the infection biology of opportunistic Gram-negative bacteria at molecular and cellular levels.
+Burkholderia cenocepacia, Achromobacter species, and the Enterobacter cloacae complex are the current model organisms we use in different aspects of our research programme.

 Why is it important?

-These patients commonly suffer from lung and airways infections by these microorganisms, which are very difficult to treat given the extraordinary resistance of these bacteria to clinically useful antimicrobials.
-Therefore, through out research we hope to find novel ways to prevent or ameliorate the effect of these infections in susceptible patients.
+These individuals commonly suffer from lung and airways infections that are very difficult to treat given the extraordinary resistance of these bacteria to clinically useful antimicrobials.
+Through our research, we hope to find novel ways to prevent or ameliorate the effect of these infections in susceptible people.

 Lipopolysaccharide (LPS) is a complex glycolipid molecule located on the surface of Gram negative bacteria that is also a critical structural component of the bacterial outer membrane.
 Bacteria with defects in the LPS molecule are more sensitive to a variety of antibiotics and they can be easily killed by host defensive mechanisms such as the serum complement and antimicrobial peptides.

-Therefore, by understanding how the LPS is made and assembled on the bacterial cell surface we hope to design inhibitors that will interfere with this process, which may be useful as novel antimicrobials.
+Therefore, by understanding how the LPS is made, assembled on the bacterial cell surface, and modified to reduce its interactions with antimicrobial peptides we hope to design inhibitors that will interfere with this processes, which may be useful as novel antimicrobials.
 Also, we are looking at ways to alter LPS biosynthesis at various levels to increase the overall permeability of the outer membrane to antibiotics and antimicrobial peptides.

 Examples of key questions we currently investigate

-- How Bcc bacteria can survive the attack of antimicrobial cationic peptides and other antibiotics?
+- How opportunistic bacteria can survive the attack of antimicrobial cationic peptides and other antibiotics?

-How does intracellular B. cenocepacia affect the assembly of the macrophage NADPH oxidase?
+- How intracellular opportunistic bacteria delay phagosome maturation, phagosomal acidification, and the assembly of the macrophage NADPH oxidase?

-How does B. cenocepacia adapt to various environments including macrophage and epithelial cells?
+- How opportunisitic bacteria adapt to replicate and/or survive in various environments including macrophage and epithelial cells?

-How do bacterial antioxidant mechanisms protect essential bacterial metabolic pathways that are deemed to be critical for adaptation to different environments, including the lung and airways?
+- How bacterial antioxidant mechanisms protect essential bacterial metabolic pathways that are deemed to be critical for adaptation to different environments, including the lung and airways?

 Are you interested in joining our laboratory?
 Then read more